 For example, in the golf niche, you can certainly sell Info products to teach your prospects on how to play golf, etc.

 But those same prospects need golf equipment and accessories like golf clubs.

 If you don’t like the idea of selling physical products you can join affiliate programs and sell them as an affiliate.

 Sales letters will do the actual selling of your Info products.
-In your emails or in the blog posts on your website, you’ll only recommend (promote) your products.
+In your emails or on your blog you’ll only recommend (promote) your products.

 You won’t try to sell them… The selling should be done on the sales letter!

 A sales letter is like a long letter that contains all the details about the product.

 It tries to persuade a prospect to purchase it and contains order forms so they can actually buy the product.

 I made an entire guide on how to write a sales letter.